platformland/electric-book/book/text/self-service.md

 ## 2. Design good documentation

+Github's 2017 Open Source Survey found that incomplete or confusing documentation was the biggest problem encountered by developers.[^8]

-Well-written documentation is essential to help your users understand how to use your platform.
-But as with any good content, this takes time and an understanding of the needs of your users.
+Well-written documentation is essential to help your users understand how to use your platform.[^9] But as with any good content, this takes time and an understanding of the needs of your users.

 Ensure your team has access to technical writers and tests content with users to ensure it continues to meets their needs over time.
+Use automated tools such as Swagger to help keep documentation up to date.[^10][^11]

+The UK Government Digital Service maintain a template for different teams to publish technical documentation, which has use across government.[^12] Adoption of that template increased when it was itself well documented.[^13]

 ## 3. Go where your users are

 Developers and designers who are building services using your platforms will have existing tools and workflows.
 By understanding which package managers, languages and tools that they use, you can make it quicker and simpler for them to get started.

-For example, the U.S. Web Design System and the Australian Government Design System are published as Node.js packages that can be installed via the NPM package management system.[^8] [^9] This makes it simpler to use and to track updates.
+For example, the U.S. Web Design System and the Australian Government Design System are published as Node.js packages that can be installed via the NPM package management system.[^14] [^15] This makes it simpler to use and to track updates.

 Try and emulate a high-quality open-source vendor.
 Create and maintain packages in the languages your users use most, and publish code samples online.